julrod092/nix-config/README.md

 # NixOS and nix-darwin Configurations for My Machines

+---
+**Note:** This Repository is based on [AlexNabokikh - nix-config](https://github.com/AlexNabokikh/nix-config).
+Go there first and take a look as it is the based structure of this
+---

 This repository contains NixOS and nix-darwin configurations for my machines, managed through [Nix Flakes](https://nixos.wiki/wiki/Flakes).

 It is structured to easily accommodate multiple machines and user configurations, leveraging [nixpkgs](https://github.com/NixOS/nixpkgs), [home-manager](https://github.com/nix-community/home-manager), [nix-darwin](https://github.com/LnL7/nix-darwin), and various other community contributions for a seamless experience across NixOS and macOS.